The Church of Jesus Christ of Latter-day Saints in Vanuatu: Stake & Districts

-As of February 2023, the following stake and districts exist in Vanuatu:
+As of May 2025, the following stake and districts exist in Vanuatu:

 Mission

 Missionaries from the Fiji Suva mission first arrived in Vanuatu in 1974.
 It continued to be part of the Fiji Suva Mission until 2012.
 In July 2012, the Fiji Suva and Papua New Guinea Port Moresby Missions were divided to create the Vanuatu Port Vila Mission.
 The Vanuatu Port Vila Mission encompasses the islands of New Caledonia, Vanuatu, and The Solomon Islands.

 New Caledonia

 Solomon Islands

 The first branch of the LDS Church in the Solomon Islands was organized February 4, 1996.
 Additional branches formed and the Honiara Solomon Islands District was organized on November 27, 2011.
-In 2021, the district included 1,374 members in five branches (Burns Creek Branch, Honiara Branch, and White River Branch in Honiara, Auki Branch, and Fauabu Malaita Branch).
+In 2024, the district included 1,627 members in eight branches (Auki Branch, Burns Creek Branch, Fauabu Malaita Branch, Honiara Branch, Kola'a Ridge Branch (Honiara), Point Cruz Branch (Honiara), Ulawa Branch, and White River Branch (Honiara).

 Temples

 On October 4, 2020 the Port Vila Vanuatu Temple was announced by church president Russell M. Nelson.
-Groundbreaking was scheduled for March 4, 2023.
+Groundbreaking took place on April 8, 2023.